incubyte/incubyte.github.io/content/blog/why-write-tests-for-production-code.md

 Remember, test code isn't a place to show off clever programming tricks.
 The simpler and more obvious your test code is, the better.
 You might write a complex algorithm in your production code, but the test for that algorithm should be crystal clear to anyone reading it.

+### Conclusion

+Automated tests not only catch bugs early but also unlock full automation of your development pipeline.
+With a comprehensive test suite, you can seamlessly integrate continuous integration and continuous delivery (CI/CD) workflows, enabling automatic builds, tests, and deployments on every code change.
+This accelerates feedback loops, reduces manual verification effort, and fosters rapid iteration without compromising stability.
+Moreover, well-maintained tests serve as living documentation, clarifying expected behavior and guiding future development.
+Embracing testing in 2025 lays a foundation for efficient development, higher code reliability, and ultimately, happier customers.